viroos/k2-charts/dex/README.md

 ## A Helm Chart for CoreOS Dex

 ## Installation
-Install this in your cluster with [Helm](https://github.com/kubernetes/helm) with:
+Install this in your cluster with [Helm](https://github.com/kubernetes/helm):

 ```
 helm repo add cnct http://atlas.cnct.io